-Total Fund Balances - Governmental Funds \$ 3,647,423 Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the governmental funds.
+Total Fund Balances - Governmental Funds \$ 3,870,522 Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the governmental funds.
 The net effect of including the beginning balances for capital assets (net of depreciation) is to increase net position.
-843,803 Current year capital outlays are expenditures in the fund financial statements but are 2.1. shown as increases in capital assets in the government-wide financial statements.
+1,015,131 Current year capital outlays are expenditures in the fund financial statements but are shown as increases in capital assets in the government-wide financial statements.
 The net effect of including capital outlays is to increase net position.
-330,706 The gross amount received from the disposal of capital assets used in governmental activities is reported in the governmental funds as other revenues.
-In the government-wide financial (19,090) statements disposal proceeds are reduced by the remaining depreciable bases of the assets.
-(19,090) Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
+1,029,601 The gross amount received from the disposal of capital assets used in governmental activities is reported in the governmental funds as other revenues.
+In the government-wide financial statements disposal proceeds are reduced by the remaining depreciable bases of the assets.
+(20,402) The net effect of a prior period adjustment related to capital assets that were not deemed owned by the County is to decrease net position.
+(172,360) Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
 The net effect of the current year's depreciation is to decrease net position.
-(140,288) Net Position of Governmental Activities \$ 4,662,554
+(122,987) Net Position of Governmental Activities \$ 5,599,505